anywhichway/doxl/README.md

-# doxl v0.1.0
+# doxl v0.1.1

-Like GraphQL except for Javascript objects, extracts and optionally transforms sub-objects from Javascript objects.
+Kind of like GraphQL except for Javascript objects.
+Extracts and optionally transforms sub-objects from Javascript objects.
+Just 640 bytes compressed and gzipped.

 # Installation